 – A mud-dyed handwoven cotton tunic from Western Mali.
 Solomon Olatunji bought this in 2013.

 There is a small group of African remains in RAMM’s care.
 They are held in store and are never displayed.
 We do not know who these individuals are, nor how they were acquired.
-Details are available on the human remains web page.
+Details are available on the reports, plans and policies page.

 Why is project research important?